 The minutes for a Monday meeting shall be posted by the immediately following Monday.

-Meeting Preparation
+106.3Meeting Preparation

-The Chair may receive a majority of information and assignments pertaining to the group through the MISO issues tracking tool.
-New issues may come from a variety of forums and it is the discretion of the Chair or agenda team to place such issues on the agenda.
+The Chair may receive a majority of information and assignments pertaining to the group through the MISO Dashboard Issue tracking tool.
+New topics may come from a variety of forums and it is the discretion of the Chair or agenda team to place such topics on the agenda.

-The Leadership Team creates the agenda, sets the meeting date and time, and publishes these details at least five (5) business days in advance on the MISO web site calendar.
 The Advisory Committee has established a rotating agenda team to develop its agenda.

-The Entity Leadership arranges logistical support Liaison and the Chair, Liaison, or Stakeholder Relations distributes the agenda five (5) business days in advance of the meeting.
+Otherwise Entity Leadership creates the agenda, sets the meeting date and time, and ensures these details are published at least five (5) business days in advance of the meeting on the MISO web site calendar.

-Managing Stakeholder Participation
+106.4Managing Stakeholder Participation

 The Entity Chair shall encourage all stakeholders that participate remotely to sign in with credentials that allow identification of the stakeholder.
 The Entity Chair shall remind stakeholders that when speaking, they shall follow the identification policy as detailed in Section 7.4.3.
 In cases of noncompliance, the Entity Chair shall remind stakeholders of their obligations per the Stakeholder Governance Guide and use discretion to facilitate the meeting productively.

-Addressing Motions on the Agenda
+106.5Addressing Motions on the Agenda

+Reporting of Advisory Committee

+Advisory Committee decisions on referred motions and topics shall be communicated by Advisory Committee Leadership, facilitated by Stakeholder Relations, to the requester, applicable Entity, and Steering Committee.

-Debate Preparation
+106.5.2Debate Preparation

 Debate shall be executed according to the Issue Debate Process, found in Appendix 2.

-Information Provided by the Chair
+106.5.2.1Information Provided by the Chair

-The Chair reminds the group of the context of the issue and the implications of a y es or no vote.
-The Chair informs the group of any additional information relevant to the issue.
+The Chair reminds the group of the context and the implications of a y es or no vote.
+The Chair informs the group of any additional relevant information .

-Questions are to be solicited by the Chair and must be general in nature and not state a position.
+106.5.2.2Questions are to be solicited by the Chair and must be general in nature and not state a position.
 Questions received in writing from absent Stakeholders are to be read by the Stakeholder Relations, Liaison, or Chair.

-Debate Participants
+106.5.2.3Debate Participants

 The Chair will identify those individuals who wish to speak prior to the commencement of debate.
 Individuals shall indicate their interest by responding to the Chair’s request with either a show of hands or, if participating by phone, a brief verbal statement of intent.
-The Stakeholder Relations or Liaison will record the names of those who wish to speak on the issue.
+The Stakeholder Relations or Liaison will record the names of those who wish to speak..

-Scheduled Time
+106.5.2.4Scheduled Time

 Knowing how many people wish to speak, the Chair shall set the limits of debate, dividing time equally among all speakers.